AdelaideCPC/aucpl-cli/README.md

 ### Commands

-Here are a list of some of the commands.
+Here is a list of some of the commands.

 Problems